 10. Yosemite National Park

 Last but certainly not least is one of my family’s favorite national parks, Yosemite.
 While my family adores Yosemite, we do not always adore the overcrowding that happens in the summer months.
-My complete guide to Yosemite National Park with kids has all the tips for the park in any season for families.
+My complete guide to Yosemite National Park with kids has all the general tips for the park in any season for families but be sure to check out my guide to Yosemite in winter for all the specifics for December, January, or February visits.

 Winter offers a totally different national park experience with lower crowds as well.
 Ski lovers can hit the slopes at Badger Pass Ski Area.
 The resort offers snowshoeing, cross-country skiing, and tubing.
 Hikers can usually still find opportunities to explore the Valley on foot, even in the snow.
 And if you want a less active vacation, nothing beats curling up by the fire with a cup of hot cocoa at the iconic Ahwahnee Hotel (related: 7 bucket list worthy national park lodges).

 California’s Best Destinations in Every Season